isVy08/ACL-submission/README.md

   - refer to `generate_causal_pairs.py` for how to create a test set of non-contextual causal relations from ACCESS.

 * **Causal QA reasoning:**
-  - refer to `generate_causal_qa.py` for how to automatically construct the `GLUCOSE` QA dataset.
+  - refer to `generate_causal_qa.py` for how to automatically construct the `GLUCOSE` QA dataset and `benchmark/` for an example.
-  - Please also refer to `benchmark/` for an example.
-Note that the `GLUCOSE` question bank released in ACCESS has been subjected to human validation for true causality.
+  - note that the `GLUCOSE` question bank released in ACCESS has been subjected to human validation for true causality.